nedap/archie/README.md

 # Archie: ADL 2.0 parser

-An ADL 2.0 parser for use in openEHR-implementations, written in Java.
+A work-in-progress ADL 2.0 parser for use in openEHR-implementations, written in Java.
 Based on the ANTLR-grammar by Thomas Beale at https://github.com/openehr/adl-antlr .
-See also www.openehr.org
+See also www.openehr.org.

 ## Build

-You need Java 8 and Gradle to build:
+You need Java 8 and Gradle to build.
+Then just type:

 ```sh
 ./gradlew build
 ```

-To install to your local maven repository:
+To install to your local maven repository for use in other gradle or maven projects:

 ```sh
 ./gradlew install